bazile-clyde/specifications/source/auth/auth.rst

        "d" : "20191107T002607Z"
    }
 |
-Each message above will be encoded as BSON V1.1 objects and sent to the server as the value of ``payload``.
+Each message above will be encoded as BSON V1.1 objects and sent to the peer as the value of ``payload``.
 Therefore, the SASL conversation would appear as:

 Client First